broeker/spacebook/pages/ordering.md

 This structure will result in the correct menu ordering and provide the proper in-page navigation.

 ::: callout
 **Did you know?** It is wise to leave some space between your ordering as you set up your initial page structure as per the example above.
-This will help you avoid having to changing all of your order settings whenever you want to add a new page!
+This will help you avoid having to changing all of your order settings whenever you want to add a new page into your existing structure!
 :::